fever-ch/http-ping/README.md

       --auth-password string          authentication password
       --auth-username string          authentication username
-      --conn-target string            force connection to be done with a specific IP:port (i.e. 127.0.0.1:8080) --cookie stringArray            add one or more cookies, in the form name=value -c, --count int                     define the number of request to be sent (default unlimited) --detect-versions               detect HTTP protocol versions available on target --disable-compression           the client will not request the remote server to compress answers (hence it might actually do it)
+      --conn-target string            force connection to be done with a specific IP:port (i.e. 127.0.0.1:8080) --cookie string                 add one or more cookies, in the form name=value -c, --count int                     define the number of request to be sent (default unlimited) --detect-versions               detect HTTP protocol versions available on target --disable-compression           the client will not request the remote server to compress answers (hence it might actually do it)